Photo of a counseling speaking with a student during an individual counseling session.

 Training

-Practicum trainees will complete 16–20 hours/week for the practicum program.
-All trainees will gain experience in individual therapy and conducting workshops.
-Additional opportunities to gain experience in process group observation and/or crisis intervention may also be available.
+Practicum students will complete 16-20 hours/week for the practicum program.
+All staff in training will gain experience in individual therapy and conducting workshops.
+Additional opportunities to gain experience facilitating psychoeducational groups, process groups, outreach and/or crisis intervention may also be available.
 All trainees will be trained on the provision of telehealth services and opportunities for hybrid work may be available.

-Below is an example of a typical trainee weekly plan, spread out between 1 full day and 2 half days.
+Below is an example of a typical trainee weekly plan.

 Direct service hours